craigmckeachie/handsonreact.com/docs/15-Routing-v4.md

 const movies = [
   new Movie(
     1,
-    ' Titanic',
+    " Titanic",
-    'A seventeen-year-old aristocrat falls in love with a kind but poor artist aboard the luxurious, ill-fated R.M.S.
-Titanic.', 'Drama'
+    "A seventeen-year-old aristocrat falls in love with a kind but poor artist aboard the luxurious, ill-fated R.M.S.
+Titanic.", "Drama"
   ),
   new Movie(
     2,
-    ' E.T. the Extra-Terrestrial',
+    " E.T. the Extra-Terrestrial",
-    'A troubled child summons the courage to help a friendly alien escape Earth and return to his home world.', 'Fantasy'
+    "A troubled child summons the courage to help a friendly alien escape Earth and return to his home world.", "Fantasy"
   ),
   new Movie(
     3,
-    'The Wizard of Oz',
+    "The Wizard of Oz",
     // tslint:disable-next-line:max-line-length
-    'Dorothy Gale is swept away from a farm in Kansas to a magical land of Oz in a tornado and embarks on a quest with her new friends to see the Wizard who can help her return home in Kansas and help her friends as well.', 'Fantasy'
+    "Dorothy Gale is swept away from a farm in Kansas to a magical land of Oz in a tornado and embarks on a quest with her new friends to see the Wizard who can help her return home in Kansas and help her friends as well.", "Fantasy"
   ),
   new Movie(
     4,
-    'Star Wars: Episode IV - A New Hope ',
+    "Star Wars: Episode IV - A New Hope ",
     // tslint:disable-next-line:max-line-length
-    'Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a Wookiee and two droids to save the galaxy from the Empire/`s world-destroying battle-station while also attempting to rescue Princess Leia from the evil Darth Vader.', 'Action'
+    "Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a Wookiee and two droids to save the galaxy from the Empire/`s world-destroying battle-station while also attempting to rescue Princess Leia from the evil Darth Vader.", "Action"
   ),
 ];
 ```